-George Washington was born on February 22, 1732, in Westmoreland County, Virginia.
-Washington served as a general and commander-in-chief of the colonial armies during the American Revolution, and later became the first president of the United States, serving from 1789 to 1797.
-He died on December 14, 1799, in Mount Vernon, Virginia.
+George Washington was a Virginia plantation owner who served as a general and commander-in-chief of the colonial armies during the American Revolutionary War, and later became the first president of the United States, serving from 1789 to 1797.

 Early Life and Family

-George Washington’s father died when he was 11 and he became the ward of his half-brother, Lawrence, who gave him a good upbringing.
+Washington’s father died when he was 11 and he became the ward of his half-brother, Lawrence, who gave him a good upbringing.
 Lawrence had inherited the family's Little Hunting Creek Plantation and married Anne Fairfax, the daughter of Colonel William Fairfax, patriarch of the well-to-do Fairfax family.
-Under her tutelge, George was schooled in the finer aspects of colonial culture.
+Under her tutelage, Washington was schooled in the finer aspects of colonial culture.